sudoblockio/tackle/docs/jinja.md

   if: "'stuff' in user_input"
 ```

-Notice in this example the exra quoting which is an artifact of yaml parsing and need to be encapsulated for the parser.
+Notice in this example the extra quoting which is an artifact of yaml parsing and need to be encapsulated for the parser.

 ## Jinja Filters